mjpritchard/test-decap-help/content/docs/software-on-jasmin/rocky9-migration-2024.md

 #### Notes

 1. **IDL:** We will not support IDL 8.5 & older versions on Rocky 9 but we might continue to support IDL 8.6 if there is a need from the user community: we are still assessing that.
 The present version of IDL 8.6 must be migrated from the current "Flexnet" to the new "Next Generation" licensing system.
 We obtained IDL 8.9 and IDL 9 from NV5 and are in the process to setup “Next Generation" licensing to activate the licence.
 Once this is done on server and client machines and testing is completed, a new module environment will be created users for IDL 8.9 and 9.0 on the new sci machines and a subset of the new LOTUS Rocky 9 nodes.
 The default `module add idl` will then load IDL 8.9 instead of IDL 8.6.
+There is currently an issue with this new licence server preventing availability of the full suite of licences, however.

 2. **Cylc:** Note that Cylc 8 differs from Cylc 7 in many ways: architecture, scheduling algorithm, security, UIs, working practices and more.
 The Cylc 8 web UI requires the use of a browser (e.g. Firefox in the NoMachine desktop service)